 Political life and career of Robert Mugabe

-Robert Mugabe is sworn in for his seventh term as Zimbabwe's President in August 2013 in Harare.
+Robert Mugabe is sworn in for his seventh term as Zimbabwe's President in August 2013.
 He has been leader of the southern African country since 1980.
-Opposition protests have been growing against Mugabe in recent years.

 Political life and career of Robert Mugabe